 Backstory and Context

 The idea for this new stadium sparked in the late fifties, started by the Phillies owner, Bob Carpenter.
-The owner of this baseball team needed a new place to play since their current stadium at the time, Connie Mack, had been built in 1906 so it was starting to fall into disrepair, making the decision for a new one all the easier to agree to.
-Or it should have made it easier.
-The process of getting the stadium made was laborious to say the least.
-As it was voted on, the public decided it could be beneficial to house both the Phillies baseball team and the Eagles football team, who previously played at the University of Pennsylvania.
+The owner of this baseball team needed a new place to play since their current stadium at the time, Connie Mack, had been built in 1906 so it was starting to fall into disrepair, making the decision for a new one more palatable to voters.
+Voters agreed to build a stadium to house both the Phillies baseball team and the Eagles football team, who previously played at the University of Pennsylvania.
 Having a combined Stadium would mean that it was in use more of the year which would be helpful for sales and for the community around it, in theory.

 Regular season games for both teams weren’t the only things to be hosted at Veterans Stadium.
-Sometimes soccer teams, the Atoms and the Fury, played on the field.
-The field was also host to amateur and minor league baseball, as well as high school football.
+Sometimes soccer teams, the Atoms, and the Fury, played on the field.
+The field also hosted amateur and minor league baseball, as well as high school football.
 Sports were the focus at Vet Stadium, but it also held various concerts and the annual Jehovah’s Witnesses convention.

-Sports still held strong though as the most notable occurrence at the Old Vet as it is colloquially called.
-There is a fairly sizable list when it comes to naming every memorable thing that happened in the stadium but a few could definitely be named.
-One of the biggest baseball achievements that the Vet holds as their own was the longest home run in stadium history, hit by Pittsburgh Pirate Willie Stargell on June 25, 1971.They also hosted Game 6 of the 1980 World Series on October 21, the game in which the Phillies won the World Series for the first time.
+The stadium saw many landmarks, including the longest home run in stadium history, hit by Pittsburgh Pirate Willie Stargell on June 25, 1971.They also hosted Game 6 of the 1980 World Series on October 21, the game in which the Phillies won the World Series for the first time.
 In that very same year the Eagles football team won the NFC Championship game.
 On both of those occasions though there needed to be a police presence to control the rioting crowds.
 The stadium also hosted the latest finishing game in baseball history, finishing at almost 5 in the morning, twelve hours after starting the past afternoon.
 The Phillies lost that game, but have won the NLCS twice in their home stadium, and had many a no-hit game pitched.
 The stadium also held the Army-Navy game which was apt with the title for the field.
 However, it was at one such Army-Navy game that a railing in the stand collapsed and eight people were injured.
-This really started the rally for a new stadium to be built.

 Before the Phillies had even officially moved over to their new field the Vet was being demolished.
-On March 21, 2004 it was brought down in the cool time of 62 seconds after 32 years of being one of the great sights in the city.
-There is now a plaque and monument where the stadium once stood that gives notice to all veterans and was dedicated by the Phillie’s baseball team before their first game.
-There was even another marker placed a year after the last game ever, a historical sight to remind those of the epic site, they even added to the memorial by putting markers where goal posts, home plate and the pitcher’s mound used to be, even including all bases as well.
-Though all of this is now in the parking lot of the new center for the Eagles, it is nice they commemorated a stadium that Philly life rotated around for so long.
+On March 21, 2004 it was brought down in 62 seconds after 32 years of being one of the great sights in the city.
+There is now a plaque and monument where the stadium once stood that gives notice to all veterans and was dedicated by Phillie’s baseball team before their first game.
+There was even another marker placed a year after the last game ever, a historical sight to remind those of the epic site, they even added to the memorial by putting markers where goalposts, home plate, and the pitcher’s mound used to be as well as the bases.

 “Veterans Stadium - History, Photos and More of the Philadelphia Phillies Former Ballpark.”Ballparks of Baseball - Your Guide to Major League Baseball Stadiums, www.ballparksofbaseball.com/ballparks/veterans-stadium/.